sagemath/sage/src/doc/en/developer/portability_testing.rst

 machines and to report test results (success and failures) by responding to the announcements.

-Testing Sage on a different platform using Docker
+Testing Sage on a Different Platform using Docker
 =================================================

 `Docker <https://www.docker.com>`_ is a popular virtualization